Bangladesh: Lack of protection for journalists and online activists

 ARTICLE 19 calls on the government to end the climate of impunity so that each and every attack on journalists and online activists is fully, effectively and speedily investigated and those responsible brought to justice.

-The report is not yet available for download.
+The report is available to download below.

 Find more on